Minsait has a leading role in the ROMEO project (Work Package 5 “Data Acquisition and Analytics Ecosystem”)

 - How does Minsait see the advances of the offshore wind energy with the fast development of the ICT sector: Big Data, the Artificial Intelligence or the blockchain?

-Renewable energy sources (RES) are variable, difficult to predict and depend on weather conditions, hence raise new challenges in management and operation of electricity systems, as more flexibility measures are required to ensure safe operation and stability.
+Renewable energy sources (RES) are variable and depend on weather conditions, hence raise new challenges in management and operation of electricity systems, as more flexibility measures are required to ensure safe operation and stability.
 In addition, energy systems are growing to become more active, decentralised, complex and ‘multi-agent’.
 Local distributed control and management techniques are required to accommodate these decentralisation and digitalisation trends where blockchain could help addressing the challenges of building decentralised energy systems.

 Moreover, predictability of individual turbine behaviour is key to operate offshore wind farms.
 In order to minimize the influence on the balance of the electricity grid it is necessary to have stable electricity production by each of the turbines.
 Hence all turbines should be available for operation when needed, which puts significant constraints on owner operators.
 Failure of turbine subcomponents should be avoided and this requires planning in advance of all necessary maintenance actions such that they can be performed during low wind and low electricity demand periods.
 In order to obtain the insights to predict component failure, it is necessary to have an integrated data set.
 A combination of Edge computing, Big Data technologies and Artificial Intelligence will be the solution to build the offshore wind farms monitoring platforms to tackle these challenges which increase the sophistication of decision-making processes.